WellthCare

 Why “cheap” equipment often fails

-In wellness programs, engagement drops when things feel complicated.
-Home gyms fail for the same reason: friction beats motivation.
-People don’t quit because they didn’t want it-they quit because the setup quietly made it harder than it needed to be.
+Wellness programs show engagement drops when things feel complicated.
+Home gyms fail the same way: friction beats motivation.
+People don't quit because they didn't want it—they quit because the setup made it harder than it had to be.

 • Too many choices (decision fatigue: “What should I do today?”)